Alaska Small ship the Sea Wolf floats in Glacier Bay in front of a mountain range, kayakers paddle around the boat.

 Included

 Accommodations aboard ship, 1% Gustavus tax, excursions, entrance fees, leadership, crew, all meals and beer and wine with dinner, local guides and permits unless otherwise indicated in the itinerary.
-We reserve the right to make any changes in the itinerary or to substitute modes of transport or guides.
+Operator reserves the right to make any changes in the itinerary or to substitute modes of transport or guides.

 Exclusions